 Pro tip: You can gain valuable insight by using Google’s autocomplete or “people also ask” functions.
 There are also third-party tools such as Ahrefs, SEMRush, or Answer the Public.

 Armed with these long-tail keywords, you can make sure to insert them into your site’s content.
-Avoid keyword stuffing, and make sure that the phrases use natural language.
+Avoid keyword stuffing, and make sure that the phrases use natural language and don’t sound like they’re written for search engines and not people.

 In other words, your content should read how people speak.